ghiscoding/Angular-Slickgrid/README.md

 [MIT License](LICENSE)

 ## Documentation
-📕 [Documentation](https://ghiscoding.gitbook.io/angular-slickgrid/getting-started/quick-start) website powered by GitBook (_for version >=7, or use the [Wiki](https://github.com/ghiscoding/Angular-Slickgrid/wiki) for older versions_).
+📕 [Documentation](https://ghiscoding.gitbook.io/angular-slickgrid/getting-started/quick-start) website powered by GitBook for version 7+ (_... or use the [Wikis](https://github.com/ghiscoding/Angular-Slickgrid/wiki) for older versions_).

 For common issues, see the [Troubleshooting Section](#troubleshooting-section) below